On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Numerical results

-The comparison includes Radau IIA methods \texttt{RadauIIA5} and \texttt{RadauIIA7} of order $5$ and $7$, as they are the \textit{methods of choice} when solving DAEs.
-The class of half-explicit Runge-Kutta methods \cite{Hairer1989} is quite close to the \texttt{SDC-C} method.
-Thus, we also compare against the Dormand \& Prince formula \cite{Dormand1980} denoted by \texttt{DOPRI5} being a suitable method in this setting \cite{Hairer1989}.
-The computations were carried out on the PLEIADES cluster at the University of Wuppertal.
-Further details about hardware and software are listed in \cite{PleiadesCluster}.
+The comparison includes Radau IIA methods \texttt{RadauIIA5} and \texttt{RadauIIA7} of order $5$ and $7$, as they are common used \textit{methods} when solving DAEs.
+Radau IIA methods produce high-order numerical solutions, and they do not suffer from order reduction because they are stiffly accurate \cite{Hairer1989}.
+The class of half-explicit RK methods \cite{Hairer1989} is quite close to the \texttt{SDC-C} method.
+Thus, we also compare with a half-explicit RK method using the Dormand \& Prince formula \cite{Dormand1980} denoted by \texttt{DOPRI5} being a suitable method in this setting \cite{Hairer1989}.
+The computations were run on one compute node of the PLEIADES cluster at the University of Wuppertal, where we have used modules \texttt{GCC/12.3.0}, \texttt{Python/3.11.3}, and \texttt{OpenMPI/4.1.5}.
+More details about hardware and software are listed in \cite{PleiadesCluster}.
+For parallel solvers, $M$ \texttt{MPI} processes are used, where one process is assigned to one collocation node.
+The used number of nodes $M$ is specified in each case.
 The experiments are done for the entire time interval for different time step sizes if not explicitly mentioned.
+We study the different methods using the same time step sizes, i.e., they do not differ between the schemes.
+The study includes the accuracy of the numerical solution computed by the different methods, where we consider the $L_\infty$ error for the linear problem and the reaction-diffusion problem, that defines the errors on all variables and timepoints.
+For Andrews' squeezer, we consider the error in $\bm{q}$ at end time $T$.
+Computational costs are measured in terms of wall-clock times.